vadim566/Associative-game/README.md

 got in the IDF-TF.

 ## Use case/Sequence diagram
-User will aproach the the front end  and request a Game, after proccessing the phrase it will return phrase with 4 answers based on idf-tf Algorithem
+1.User will aproach the the front end  and request a Game, after proccessing the phrase it will return phrase with 4 answers based on idf-tf Algorithem 2.If the main Server was down the zookeeper will create a new leader that will recive all new request 3.The TF part of the IDF-TF is distrebuted between workers by simpale hashing.
 ![App Screenshot](https://i.ibb.co/wBVMc7m/UseCase.jpg)

 ## UML